Natural Clothes Moth Control

 - Take photos of existing damage

-- Apply a residual pesticide spray or fog to affected areas
+- Apply a holistic or residual pesticide spray or fog to affected areas

 - Compare photos after 8 weeks for signs of new damage